redorangeyellow-ship-it/linemod/README.md

-scratch-gui modified for use in [TurboWarp](https://turbowarp.org/) then modified for use in [PenguinMod](https://studio.penguinmod.com) 😀
+scratch-gui modified for use in [TurboWarp](https://turbowarp.org/) then modified for use in [PenguinMod](https://studio.penguinmod.com) not ahead modified for use in [LineMod](https://redorangeyellow-ship-it.github.io/linemod) 😀

 ## Setup